-Session 4 – Couples Meeting (Couple-feedback session to discuss specific strengths and challenges in your relationship as well as actionable, research-based recommendations for therapy.)
+Session 4 – Couples Meeting (Couple-feedback session to discuss specific strengths and challenges in your relationship.)

 The process usually lasts between 3-20 sessions.
 The length of time varies and depends on your needs and what you want to accomplish.
 We encourage you to commit to the process for as long as you continue to receive value.
 You are free to cancel the counseling/coaching relationship at any time that it stops meeting your needs.